harding/bitcoinops.github.io/_posts/en/newsletters/2020-12-23-newsletter.md

 2 onion services and will stop supporting them in July 2021.
 Newer version 3 onion addresses are 256 bits, so they're not usable with the original `addr` messages.
-The [BIP155][] upgrade of the `addr` message provides more space for Tor addresses and also makes it possible to use other anonymity networks that require larger addresses.
+The [BIP155][] upgrade of the `addr` message provides more capacity for Tor addresses and also makes it possible to use other anonymity networks that require larger addresses.

 ## November